 Funding: Horizon Europe reimburses up to 100 % of total eligible costs.
 Exceptions are innovation actions (IAs) where 70% of eligible costs are reimbursed (however non-profit legal entities may get 100% reimbursement of eligible costs) and co-fund actions where 30-70% of eligible costs are reimbursed.
 The same funding rates apply in cases where a flat rate, unit or lump sum financing are fixed for the whole project or parts of it.
 Indirect eligible costs are 25% of the total direct eligible costs excluding direct eligible costs for subcontracting, financial support to third parties and any unit costs or lump sums which include indirect costs.

 WHAT ARE THE TYPES OF ACTIONS TO BE APPLIED IN HORIZON EUROPE?

-The different types of actions in Horizon Europe are listed in the General Annexes which await final adoption.
+The different types of actions in Horizon Europe are listed in the General Annexes.
+Horizon Europe includes the following types of actions: